matthewsegovia/MajoranaNeutrinoHunt/README.md

 The parameters used in this investigation include:

-- Drift Time (tdrift: 10%, 50%, 99.9%)
-    This function measures the time taken from the initiation of charge generation to the collection at the detector's point contact at increments of 10%, 50% and 99.9%.
+- Drift Time (tdrift: 10%, 50%, 99.9%): The time taken from the initiation of charge generation to the collection at the detector's point contact at increments of 10%, 50% and 99.9%.
-- Late Charge (LQ80)
-    This function measures the amount of energy being collected after 80% of the peak.
+- Late Charge (LQ80): The amount of energy being collected after 80% of the peak.
-- Late Charge Slope
-    This function measures the integrated drift time of the charge collected after 80% of the waveform.
+- Late Charge Slope: The integrated drift time of the charge collected after 80% of the waveform.
-- Second derivative Inflection Points
-    This function finds the amount of inflection points from 80% of our charge to the peak.
+- Second derivative Inflection Points: The amount of inflection points from 80% of our charge to the peak.
-- Rising Edge Slope
+- Rising Edge Slope:

-- Rising Edge Asymmetry (REA)
+- Rising Edge Asymmetry (REA):

-- Current Amplitude
+- Current Amplitude:

-- Tail Slope
+- Tail Slope:

-- Delayed Charge Recovery (DCR)
-    This function measures the area between the tail slope to the peak.
+- Delayed Charge Recovery (DCR): The area above the tail slope to the peak of the rise.
-- Fourier Transform (LFPR)
+- Fourier Transform (LFPR):

 - Energy Peak